datacentricdesign/iob22/drafts/08-connected-home/index.md

 ---
 layout: default
-title: "08 Shared Pomodoro"
+title: "08 Connected Home"
 has_children: true
 ---

-# 08 Shared Pomodoro
+# 08 Connected Home

+At this stage, you used different Objects and their methods such as a File or a List.
+In the sixth Python programming assignment, you will look behind the Object and what they are into the paradigm of Object-Oriented Programming.
+Modelling a Home Hub and its appliances, you will explore this paradigm as a powerful abstraction mechanism.

 [TODO INTRO VIDEO]

 ---

-Through this assignment, we will explore the following concepts:
+Through this assignment, we explore the following concepts:

 OOP
 {: .label .label-green }

-encapsulation
+Abstraction
 {: .label .label-green }

-inheritance
+Inheritance
 {: .label .label-green }

+Class
+{: .label .label-green }

+Property
+{: .label .label-green }

+Methods
+{: .label .label-green }

+Object
+{: .label .label-blue }

 Programming paradigm, a style of programming